christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Library of Congress Control Number: 2025917902\
 Published by Heretical Books

-**Epigraph**

-*And as Moses lifted up the serpent in the wilderness, even so must the Son of man be lifted up.*— John 3:14 (The New Testament connecting Jesus directly to the serpent)
+**Prolegomenon: Methodology and Historiographical Approach**

+This book traces Christianity back to its foundations — from the mythemes of Scythian snake-worshiping cults, to the Alexandrian School in Egypt and the Sarapis cult, to the Roman (Bosphoran) imperial cult — and then finishes with the subversion of the Bosphoran cult by the Flavian Dynasty (Vespasian, Titus).

+In contrast to conventional narratives, this work directly challenges mainstream historiography.
+My methodologies are: numismatic and onomastic evidence, and historical correlation and timeline analysis.
+The sources that inspired my work are listed in the 'Bibliography' section at the end of the book.

 **Table of Contents**

 Introduction\
-Part 1: Rome Was Located On the Bosphorus River in Crimea\
+Part 1: Rome Was Located On the Cimmerian Bosphorus (Crimea–Kerch) River in Crimea\
 1\.
-Numismatic Proof and Alias List\
+The Evidence: Numismatic Proof and Alias List\
 1.1\.
 The Numismatic Key: Coins of a Global Empire\
 1.2\.
 The Ancient Alias Names List\
 2\.
 Name and Title Meanings\